Some Like It Hot: Casting

-Tony Curtis was spotted by Billy Wilder while he was making the film Houdini (1953), and he thought Curtis would be perfect for the role of Joe.
-"I was sure Tony was right for it," explained Wilder, "because he was quite handsome, and when he tells Marilyn that he is one of the Shell Oil family, she has to be able to believe it".
-Wilder's first idea for the role of Jerry was Frank Sinatra, but he did not come to the audition.
+Billy Wilder spotted Tony Curtis while he was making the film Houdini (1953).
+Wilder thought that Curtis would be perfect for the role of Joe: "I was sure Tony was right for it", said Wilder, "because he was quite handsome, and when he tells Marilyn that he is one of the Shell Oil family, she has to be able to believe it".
+Wilder's first idea for the role of Jerry was Frank Sinatra, but he later thought that he would be too difficult.
 Jerry Lewis and Danny Kaye were also considered for the role of Jerry.
-Finally, Wilder saw Jack Lemmon in the comedy Operation Mad Ball and selected him for the part.
-Wilder and Lemmon would go on to make numerous films together, including The Apartment and several films which also included Walter Matthau.
+Lewis was offered the role, but he declined, as he didn't want to do drag, a decision that he later would regret.
+Finally, Wilder saw Lemmon in the comedy Operation Mad Ball and selected him for the part.
+Wilder and Lemmon would go on to make numerous films together, including The Apartment and several films that also included Walter Matthau.

-According to York Film Notes, Billy Wilder and I.A.L.
-Diamond did not expect a star as big as Marilyn Monroe to take the part of Sugar.
-"Mitzi Gaynor was who we had in mind," Wilder said.
+According to York Film Notes, Wilder and Diamond did not expect a star as big as Marilyn Monroe to take the part of Sugar.
+"Mitzi Gaynor was who we had in mind", Wilder said.
 "The word came that Marilyn wanted the part and then we had to have Marilyn."
-Wilder and Monroe had made the film The Seven Year Itch together in 1955.
+Monroe considered the role of Sugar Kane another "dumb blonde", but she accepted it due to her husband Arthur Miller's encouragement and the offer of 10% of the film's profits on top of her standard pay.
+Curtis stated that everyone told Wilder not to cast Monroe as she was too difficult to work with.
+Wilder and Monroe had previously worked together on The Seven Year Itch in 1955.

 It was George Raft's first "A" picture in a number of years.